Skip to content

 These birds are social creatures and can often be seen in large flocks, sometimes even intermixing with other bird species.

-Their diet consists mainly of fruit and insects, and they are important dispersers of fruit seeds.
+Their diet consists mainly of fruit and insects, essential fruit seed dispersers.

 KingdomAnimalia